edeetee/ffgl-rs/README.md

 ## Known issues:

-VDMX 5 is currently broken
+- VDMX 5 is currently broken
+- Seems like Windows is failing to handle multiple passes correctly, probably to do with gl context sharing.

 <details>
 <summary>Using a #define macro outside global scope is not supported</summary>